$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: Introduction

 Many works have established existence and uniqueness results under weaker assumptions than those of Pardoux and Peng \cite{PardouxPeng1990}.
 In particular, under the assumption of square integrable data, many authors have focused on relaxing the Lipschitz condition on the driver $f$.
 In this context, Briand and Carmona \cite{briand2000bsdes} and Pardoux \cite{Pardoux1999} considered generators that are monotonic with respect to the state variable $y$, under different growth conditions within a Brownian framework (see also \cite{peng1991probabilistic}).
 The generalization to the case involving Poisson jumps was developed by Royer \cite{royer2006backward} and later extended by Kruse and Popier \cite{Kruse2015} to more general filtrations (see also \cite{ElmansouriElOtmani2023}).

 Beyond the square integrability of the data, relatively few papers have addressed the problem of existence and uniqueness of solutions when the data in BSDEs \eqref{basic BSDE Intro Cont} or \eqref{basic BSDE Intro Disc} are not square integrable.
 In the continuous case within a Brownian filtration, Briand and Carmona \cite{briand2000bsdes}, Briand et al. \cite{Briand2003}, Chen \cite{chen2010p}, El Karoui et al. \cite{el1997backward}, Fan and Jiang \cite{fan2012p}, and Xiao et al. \cite{xiao2015lp} proved the existence and uniqueness of a solution to \eqref{basic BSDE Intro Cont} when the data belong only to $\mathbb{L}^p$ for some $p \in [1,+\infty)$.
 The case with jumps was studied by Yao \cite{yao2017lp}, where the author proved the existence and uniqueness of a solution to \eqref{basic BSDE Intro Disc} with $\mathbb{L}^p$-integrable data for $p \in (1,2)$, assuming a monotonic driver with at most linear growth in $y$.
 In the same framework, Li and Wei \cite{LI20141582} investigated the existence and uniqueness of fully coupled forward-backward SDEs, where the noise is generated by $W$ and $N$, and the drivers are monotonic with $\mathbb{L}^p$-integrability conditions for $p \in [2,+\infty)$.
-Recently, Kruse and Popier \cite{Kruse2015,Kruse2017} studied BSDEs with jumps in a general filtration supporting both the Brownian motion $W$ and the Poisson random measure $N$, where an additional orthogonal martingale term appears in \eqref{basic BSDE Intro Disc}.
+Kruse and Popier \cite{Kruse2015,Kruse2017} studied BSDEs with jumps in a general filtration supporting both the Brownian motion $W$ and the Poisson random measure $N$, where an additional orthogonal martingale term appears in \eqref{basic BSDE Intro Disc}.
 In their seminal work \cite{Kruse2015,Kruse2017}, they proved the existence and uniqueness of a solution under a monotonicity condition on the driver and an $\mathbb{L}^p$-integrability assumption on the data for $p \in (1,+\infty)$ (see also \cite{eddahbi2017} for the case $p \in [2,+\infty)$).
+Elmansouri and Marzougue \cite{ELMANSOURI2025110407} established the existence and uniqueness of an $\mathbb{L}^p$-integrable solution, for $p\in(1,2)$, for BSDEs with a default jump.
+More recently, El Jamali \cite{ElJamali} studied the existence and uniqueness of $\mathbb{L}^p$-solutions, with $p\in(1,2)$, for BSDEs driven by a Lévy process and with a Lipschitz generator.
+This result was later extended to the case of continuous and left-continuous generators by El Jamali and Elmansouri in \cite{ElJamaliElmansouri+2026+1+20}.